Sweet Potato Biscuits

-Sweet potatoes add a little natural sugar to biscuit dough.
+This biscuit recipe uses sweet potatoes to add a little natural sugar to the biscuit dough.
 These are great right out of the oven, split in two, and stuffed with Virginia ham for a scrumptious sandwich; they also double as a delicious topping on our Beef and Green Tomato Casserole.

 Game plan: To make tender, fluffy biscuits, less handling, not more, is the golden rule.
 Use the same minimal touch you would reserve for pie pastry, kneading the dough just long enough for the ingredients to combine (about 30 seconds), then pat or roll it out as lightly as you can before cutting.

 These biscuits are large—suitable to feed one person each on top of our beef casserole—but feel free to cut them any size you like if you are making them as a side dish.

 - 2 cups all-purpose flour

 - 1 tablespoon granulated sugar

 - 1/2 teaspoon fine salt

 - 1 cup baked, mashed sweet potato (about 1 medium potato)